Our aim is to lead sofa retailing in the digital age.

 Sofology has been on the front foot when it comes to creating an omni-channel customer journey.
 Through a MySofology account a customer can obtain additional product information, log favorites and build baskets on their phone in store, either independently or with a sales colleague, before then checking out immediately or later at home.
 The status of an order can also be tracked, payments made and delivery slots booked through a customer’s MySofology account.
 We see further opportunities to enhance this brand’s innovative proposition.

-We are making good progress with the Sofa Workshop and Dwell brands both brands now have national scale.
-We see further opportunities to open new Dwell and Sofa Workshop showrooms increasing each of their estates to 40-45 showrooms and to share the Group’s digital and marketing expertise to drive profitable sales growth.
+We are making good progress with the Dwell brand which now has national scale.
+We see further opportunities to share the Group’s digital and marketing expertise to drive profitable sales growth.

 We have been testing and trialing various promotional activity in the Netherlands and have also been refining our product offering to further adapt it for the local market.
 The trading results are encouraging and we will continue to work on various initiatives to improve the financial performance of this business.